PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/bitsandhexa.md

 Gets the bit (`0` or `1`) at the index of the binary representation of the input number.
 Index `0` refers to the least significant bit.

+---

 ```scratch
 [-13] >> (3) :: reporter :: #15448f
 ```

----

-Signed right shift.
 Think of it like this:

 We have a number -13 in binary:
 `11111111111111111111111111110011`